 Children with juvenile diabetes and low family income may be eligible for SSI disability benefits.
-To qualify as a disability, a child’s diabetes must require daily insulin or 24-hour-a-day adult supervision, depending on the child’s age.
+To qualify as a disability, a child’s diabetes must generally require daily insulin or 24-hour-a-day adult supervision, unless there are other complications or health problems present.

 There are two ways for a child to qualify for Supplemental Security Income on account of a disability.
 One is by meeting the requirements of one of Social Security’s official disability listings, and the other is by showing that their limitations functionally equal the listings.

 Social Security’s listing for juvenile diabetes applies to either Type 1 or Type 2 diabetes mellitus, but it only applies to children under six years old.
 For children under six years old to qualify for SSI disability under the listing, they must simply require daily insulin.